Rorima/exercicios-python/README.md

-# exercicios-python
+# python-exercises
- Exercícios que fiz usando a lingaugem Python.
+ A couple of the exercises I did using Python.